ellipticobj/kz-comparison/README.md

 # kz-comparison

-i made this to compare all the different earphones by kz instead of using a spreadsheet or something
+i made this to view kz products and their stats